Sheaza/Sheaza/README.md

-My personal space for some AI learning stuff.
+My personal space for some AI and other learning stuff.